rodrigofufer/veroma/README.md

 # 🌍 Veroma – International Civic Platform

-**Veroma** is a multilingual civic platform that enables anyone, anywhere to raise civic issues, submit proposals, and vote — from local neighborhoods to global movements.
+**Veroma** is a multilingual civic platform that lets anyone raise issues, submit proposals and vote — from local neighborhoods to global movements.

-> Built in just 3 days during the Devpost Hackathon, Veroma is already functional, scalable, and ready for impact.

 ---

-## ✨ Features (Current Version)
+## ✨ Key Features

-- 🗳️ Weekly voting system: 10 votes per user, reset every Monday
+- 🗳️ **10 weekly votes** per user to support the best ideas
-- ✍️ Anonymous or public idea submission
+- ✍️ Submit ideas **anonymously or publicly**
+- 🏛️ **Official proposals** from verified representatives
-- 🌐 Predictive country selection (accent-insensitive)
+- 🔎 Predictive country selection (accent-insensitive)
+- 📧 Email verification flow for new accounts
 - 📱 Fully responsive design (mobile + desktop)
-- 🌎 English UI (multilingual support with Lingo coming soon)
+- 🌎 English UI (with multilingual support coming soon)
-- 🍪 Simple session cookie to keep you logged in
+- 🍪 Simple session cookie to stay logged in

 ---